Planning & Development

 - Before submitting civil plans, a concept meeting is recommended.
 Held on Tuesday mornings, these meetings help project reps with the process.
 Call 770-387-5600 with questions.

-- After the concept meeting, submit 7 copies of plans, check for applicable fees (PDF fee schedule on this page), copy of the hydrology study if applicable, and completed land disturbance permit application.
+- After the concept meeting, submit 6 copies of plans, a digital copy of the plans, check for applicable fees (PDF fee schedule on this page), copy of the hydrology study if applicable, and completed land disturbance permit application.

 - Plans will be reviewed and comments given to engineers 2 weeks after the plans are received.